-The H-1B visa, commonly referred to as the "professional worker's visa," is reserved for people within "specialty occupations," who are considered for admission to the United States on the basis of their professional education, their skills, or both.
+The H-1B visa, sometimes referred to as the professional worker's visa, is a type of visa that is reserved for people within specialty occupations who are considered for admission to the United States on the basis of their professional education, their skills, or both.
 The H-1B visa permits U.S. companies to employ highly skilled foreigners in order to enhance their workforces.

-The H-1B visa is available to:
+The H-1B visa is available to persons:

 - Once the USCIS approves the sponsoring employer's request, the alien employee may apply for the H1-B visa at the nearest U.S. embassy or consulate.